MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureRemoteDesktopFile.md

 ```

 ## DESCRIPTION
-The **Get-AzureRemoteDesktopFile** cmdlet downloads and saves a remote desktop connection (RDP) file for an azure_2 virtual machine.
+The **Get-AzureRemoteDesktopFile** cmdlet downloads and saves a remote desktop connection (RDP) file for an Azure virtual machine.
 The cmdlet can launch a remote desktop connection to the specified virtual machine.

 ## EXAMPLES